Shicheng-Guo/BIS180L_web/slides/Week1_Day1_BIS180L_Intro.md

 * Linux (or Unix / Mac)
   * Outstanding built-in tools for data crunching
   * Provides access to hundreds of bioinformatics programs
+  * Easy to automate repetitive tasks
 * R
-  * Powerful statistical, data processing, and graphical capabilities
+  * Powerful scripting, statistical, data processing, and graphical capabilities
   * Many bioinformatics packages are developed in R
+  * Easy to automate repetitive tasks.

 And
 ===